-The code of consult is based on the principle that every minute iof the time a students is in the Academy is for learning.
-Our mantra is "NO loss to learning ".
+The code of consult is based on the principle that every minute of the time a student is in the Academy is for learning.
+Our mantra is "No loss to learning ".
 Students will not be allowed to disrupt their own learning or the learning of other and will be expected to always be "Ready, Respectful and Safe".
-The following "Code of Conduct" is designed to help students know what is expected form them to avoid consequences.
+The following "Code of Conduct" is designed to help students know what is expected from them to avoid consequences.